 8. Emotional State

 Sometimes the knowledge transfer process is hindered by forces beyond our control, such as high levels of stress, anxiety, or other extreme emotions.
 Though you cannot completely influence your corporate learners’ emotional well-being, you can impact their mood.
-Use color to calm their nerves and inject doses of humor.
+Use colour to calm their nerves and inject doses of humour.
 Let them know that they have all the support they need and strike the right balance of challenge and pressure.
 For example, create online training simulations that put their skills to the test without stressing them out.

 9. Cognitive Overload

 Too much information flowing it at once often leads to cognitive overload.
 In which case, corporate learners’ minds shut off as a matter of self-preservation.
 Provide knowledge in bite-sized chunks and give corporate learners the power to go at their own pace.
 This helps steady the influx of knowledge so that the brain can remember the key takeaways.
 It’s also wise to incorporate recaps or summaries at the end of each online training module or activity.
-Lastly, assess corporate learners periodically to determine how much they’ve absorbed and identify gaps.
+Lastly, assess corporate learners periodically to determine how much they’ve absorbed and identified gaps.

 Knowledge transfer is not always an effortless process that happens spontaneously.
 As a matter of fact, it usually requires careful planning, organization, and collaboration.
 Your online training strategy must encourage corporate learners to engage with peers and exchange ideas.
 Otherwise, all that valuable data will be trapped inside the minds of those who are more experienced instead of trickling down for the betterment of the entire team.